Jrwolf99/MySecondBrain/main/JRE.md

 ---
 # JRE

-The Java Runtime Environment (JRE) provides the minimum requirements for executing a java application.
+The Java Runtime Environment (JRE) provides the minimum requirements for executing a [[Java MOC]] application.

 JRE is an installation package that provides an environment to ONLY RUN, (not develop) the java program or app onto your machine.